wrapperband/FeathercoinWalletGuide/README.md

 # Feathercoin Wallet Guide

-Feathercoin Wallet guide aims to show how to use the features of the Feathercoin Wallet, it's applicable wallet versions 0.9.6 or above.
+Feathercoin Wallet guide aims to show how to use the features of the Feathercoin Wallet.
+It's applicable to wallet versions 0.9.6 or above.

 ### Feathercoin (FTC) Core Wallet : Main Features